DarienLibrary/website_content/content/3d_printers/3d-printers.md

 ### Submit Your Print

-[Submit your print request](/link-needed "Submit print request") file (15mb attachment limit) or send a link to the object along with the exact specifications.
+Submit your print request file (15mb attachment limit) or send a link to the object along with the exact specifications.
 Otherwise bring your digital file to the Help Desk on a flash drive or other media.
 You may also print an object yourself in the [Digital Media Lab]/link-needed "Digital Media Lab").

 Print time is up to 3 days from submission.

 <div class="margin-bottom-20"></div>

-<a href="/link-needed"><button class="btn-u btn-u-lg btn-u-dark-blue btn-block" type="button">Submit Your Print Request</button></a>
+<a href="/page/3D-print-request"><button class="btn-u btn-u-lg btn-u-dark-blue btn-block" type="button">Submit Your Print Request</button></a>
 </div>
 </div>
+<div class="margin-bottom-20"></div>